John LeBoutillier: Political commentator

 Upon leaving Congress, LeBoutillier continued to be active on the Vietnam War POW/MIA issue.
 He founded the Sky Hook II Project, dedicated to recovering living American POWs in Southeast Asia.
-He has made trips to Laos and Vietnam and also met with Lao and Vietnamese leaders in Hanoi, Ho Chi Minh City, Jakarta, New York Cit], Vientiane, and Paris.
+He has made trips to Laos and Vietnam and also met with Lao and Vietnamese leaders in Hanoi, Ho Chi Minh City, Jakarta, New York City, Vientiane, and Paris.

 LeBoutillier was a frequent guest on radio and television and had hosted radio talk show programs on WMCA radio and WABC radio.
 He conducted an exclusive television interview with Aleksandr Solzhenitsyn for NBC's Tomorrow Show in 1981, and interviewed Richard Nixon for ABC Radio in 1984.
 The interview was Nixon's first live network radio appearance since leaving the White House.
 He has been a frequent guest commentator on The Today Show, 20/20, Nightline, Crossfire, and Imus in the Morning.
 In 2004, he appeared on The Daily Show with Jon Stewart to discuss his plans to build a "Counter-Clinton Library" in Little Rock near the Clinton Presidential Library.

 He joined with noted Canadian broadcaster Arlene Bynon in December 2010, to launch Bynon/LeBoutillier, a talk radio show simultaneously airing on WABC in New York City and AM640 in Toronto while also airing in the United Kingdom.

 In January 2021, LeBoutillier signed a letter calling on Republicans to impeach President Donald Trump after the 2021 storming of the United States Capitol.